bhargavikv/philosophy/art-for-introvert/entire-history/ancient-philosophy/3. homer/README.md

 task.
 So, we should not use the word "justice," for example, the way we understand it today when we talk about Greece.
 In Greece, justice meant something completely different.
 Therefore, our task will always be to delve into the way of thinking characteristic of a culture.
-When we study the history of ancient times and those coming next, the history of Europe, thereâs no point in reading it in a contemporary way.
+When we study the history of ancient times and those coming next, the history of Europe, there's no point in reading it in a contemporary way.
 It does not make any sense to try to apply our modern understanding of valor to ancient valor since they do not correspond.
 Our task is to shift from the perspective of our time.
-Only this way weâll get close to the real meanings.
+Only this way we'll get close to the real meanings.
 This is why we will look into the language and concepts within the culture.
-So, the word "arete" means "valor," expression of oneâs maximum potential.
-Remember, one was supposed to occupy a harmonious place in this world and realize oneâs fullest potential, extreme valor.
+So, the word "arete" means "valor," expression of one's maximum potential.
+Remember, one was supposed to occupy a harmonious place in this world and realize one's fullest potential, extreme valor.
 "Dike" is very similar.
 It is the order of things that has nothing to do with morality.
 The order of things was the basis of that cosmos, and its violation inevitably lead to punishment.
 If you violate the order of the world, be ready to pay for it.
 Agamemnon kills his daughter, so he should be prepared for the punishment that will come after.
 Therefore, justice is a way to preserve the proportions of the cosmos.
 The